ShiroAka/TreeAlgorithm/README.md

 Class Node {
   int id,
   List<Node> childs,
 }

-And be able to the tree's root, and do other things with said tree (e.g.: draw the tree in the console)
+And be able to get the tree's root, and do other things with said tree (e.g.: print the tree in the console)